Land of Warriors

 Dunwilt University

-Dunwilt University, a beacon of knowledge in Lucanford, is the youngest yet most influential magical institution in Lucanford.
-Initially founded to create a comprehensive library of the arcane arts unique to the region, the University’s mission took a dark turn when its founders unearthed the insidious Cult of the Void, whose roots stretch deep and wide, corrupting the learning of magic and quietly tempting magic users into dark, forbidden, and dangerous black magics.
-These zealous wielders of the dark art of Vyrask infiltrated every arcane institution before it, poisoning them from within and leading to all other magical schools in Lucanford to produce dark mages or crumble.
-Leaving Dunwilt as the final standing institution of magic in a society losing touch and faith in the arcane.
+The prestigious Dunwilt University is the most influential magical institution in Lucanford and much of the world beyond.
+Initially founded to create a comprehensive library of the arcane arts unique to the region, the University’s mission took a dark turn when its founders unearthed the Cult of the Void.
+These wielders of the dark art of Vyrask infiltrated every arcane institution across Lucanford, poisoning them from within and leading to either their corruption or destruction.

 Remohal Icefields